Mastering Candlestick Patterns: A Comprehensive Guide to Analyzing Market Trends

 a.
 Doji

-The Doji candlestick indicates indecision, where the open and close prices are almost the same.
-It signals a potential trend reversal, especially after a strong upward or downward movement.
+• Significance: Indicates market indecision and potential trend reversal, especially after a strong upward or downward movement.

 b.
 Hammer